MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-notebooks.md

 To export a notebook from Azure Synapse:

-1. Access Azure Synapse Studio: Sign-in into the Azure portal, navigate to your Azure Synapse workspace, and open Azure Synapse Studio.
+1.	**Access Azure Synapse Studio**: Sign-in into the Azure portal, navigate to your Azure Synapse workspace, and open Azure Synapse Studio.
-1. Locate the Notebook: In Azure Synapse Studio, locate the notebook you want to export from the "Notebooks" section of your workspace.
+1.	**Locate the Notebook**: In Azure Synapse Studio, locate the notebook you want to export from the "Notebooks" section of your workspace.
-1. Export the Notebook:
+1.	**Export the Notebook**:
     * Right-click on the notebook you wish to export.
     * Select "Export."
     * Choose a destination folder and provide a name for the exported notebook file.
-By default, the file has a ipynb extension, which is compatible with Fabric.
+By default, the file has an ipynb extension, which is compatible with Fabric.
-4. Download the Exported Notebook: Once the export is complete, you should have the notebook file available for upload.
+4.	**Download the Exported Notebook**: Once the export is complete, you should have the notebook file available for upload.

 :::image type="content" source="media\migrate-synapse\migrate-notebooks-export.png" alt-text="Screenshot showing Synapse Notebook export.":::